Public Exhibition

 Australian Height Datum is a reference of the elevation of any object or point above mean sea level, which is taken as 0m AHD.
 All flood levels, floor levels and ground levels are given in meters AHD.

-In 2005 the New South Wales Government put forward the updated Floodplain Development Manual which outlined the required method for councils to manage flood liable land.
+The NSW Government's Flood Risk Management Manual (2023) outlines the required method for councils to manage flood liable land.
 A key objective in this manual is to undertake flood studies for appropriate catchments to provide detailed information on flood behaviour.

 Flood behaviour, including flood levels, velocities and hazard is calculated using detailed computer models to simulate floods of varying magnitudes.
 These models may be reviewed periodically when: